lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

 </MyElementComponent>
 ```

-Since React components cannot have a `slot` attribute, they will need to be wrapped with another container element.
-Giving it a `display: contents;` style will make this container disappear.
+Since React components are not themselves HTML elements, they usually cannot directly have a `slot` attribute.
+To render into a named slot, the component will need to be wrapped with a container element that has a `slot` attribute.
+If a wrapper element interferes with styling, like for grid and flexbox layouts, giving it a `display: contents;` style ([See MDN for details](https://developer.mozilla.org/en-US/docs/Web/CSS/display#box)) will remove the container from rendering, and only render its children.

 ```jsx
 <MyElementComponent>